 Another learning method Tom mentions is that of the ability to make yourself learn through collective thinking in a group.
 Perhaps, it is not equally efficient if compared to being guided by a mentor at each stop.
 But you build the confidence to teach yourself something new and develop the skills to continue doing so.

 Tom and Zubair also talk about the changing landscape of the professional world.
 Most degrees no longer restrict you to one career path.
 You can study what interests you and continue to explore.
 The aim of a degree is no longer to help you achieve a specialized position.
 Instead, it is a playground wherein you learn skills and the ability to figure things out.

-The system does not prescribe exploration and skill development as a conventional way.
+The system does not conventionally prescribe exploration and skill development.
 We, as individuals, have to consciously make that choice against what is systemically cultivated.
 And that's why learning to learn is emphasized too much.
-Because according to how the system is currently set-up, you might want to choose to adopt a different learning method to discover a less traveled by route.
+Because according to how the system is currently set up, you might want to choose to adopt a different learning method to discover a less travelled route.